nopnop2002/esp-idf-DFPlayerMini/PlayWithCron/README.md

 ```

 __Note:__
-This sample does not judge even if the same time overlaps.
+This sample does not consider overlapping times.
 If the same time overlaps, the later definition in the file takes effect.
 You have to define it considering the playing time.